Bennett Barouch, Senior Software Executive

 Manager, Compiler support, software development tools and process

-Accomplishments: Created software that was novel at that time – making the mouse cursor track plotted graphs and read out specific data points.
-Became the founding manager of an inter-departmental group to establish standard tools and processes across an international company that grew largely by acquisition of companies with disparate product lines, technologies, and cultures.
+Created software that was novel at that time – making the mouse cursor track plotted graphs and read out specific data points.
+Designed and implemented a hierarchical design language for analog ciruits.
+Became the founding manager of an inter-departmental group to establish standard tools and processes across a globally distributed software company that grew largely by acquisition of disparate product lines, technologies, and cultures.
 Supported use of and provided some debugging of the AT&T C++ pre-processor when that was state of the art.
 Participated in an ANSI standards meeting for C++, brought in the company's first-ever performance analysis tool, major contributor to design of company-wide product documentation standards and development processes.

 Engineer, Digital circuit design automation